-The Massachusetts Beach Buggy Association (MBBA) sponsored a spring beach conservation project.
-Areas of the beach that were closed due to symbolic fencing were made available to be cleaned, after consultation with the Shorebird staff, as long as no shorebirds were nearby.
-An impassible section of the Pole Line Road was improved and opened following the manual movement of sand.
-During the MBBA fall cleanup an area south of exit 8 that was closed due to beach conditions was made accessible for the cleanup.
-MBBA was also able to clean up debris on the upper beaches, after the symbolic fencing for shorebird nesting was removed for the season.
+During the Massachusetts Beach Buggy Association (MBBA) sponsored spring beach conservation project, areas of the beach that were closed due to symbolic fencing were made available to be cleaned, if no shorebirds were nearby.
+A section of the Pole Line Road had split rail fence added.
+Sand was also removed from stairs between the Race Point Beach parking lot and the Race Point Ranger Station.
+During the MBBA fall cleanup several areas that were closed due to beach conditions were made accessible for the cleanup.
+Volunteers were also able to clean up debris on the upper beaches, since the symbolic fencing for shorebird nesting was down.
 Many truckloads of trash were removed from the beach on these project days.
-Approximately 113 members volunteered approximately 416 hours during these two project days.
+Approximately 67 members volunteered approximately 363 hours during these two project days.